-The Mecklenburg Board of County Commissioners maintain standing committees as determined by a majority vote of the Board.
+The Board maintains standing committees as determined by a majority vote of the Board.
 The Board may also establish non-standing (“ad-hoc”) committees as determined by a majority vote of the Board.
 The established

 committees meet monthly to address topics important to Mecklenburg County.